|Jet in Carina WFC3 IR [Courtesy NASA]

 Not to be out-done, numerous secular writers blame religion.
 Christopher Hitchens declares that religion is "violent, irrational, intolerant, allied to racism, tribalism, and bigotry, invested in ignorance and hostile to free inquiry, contemptuous of women and coercive toward children" [Hitchens2007, pg.
 56].
 These writers highlight, among other things, the numerous wars fought in Europe and elsewhere in the name of religion.
 For additional details, see

 So what are the real facts here?

-There definitely are some aspects of society today that most observers agree represent decline, either moral decline or overall decline in standard and quality of living:
+There definitely are some aspects of society today that most observers agree represent decline, or at least areas that need further study and assistance:

 Other statistics: Where is the decline?

 But beyond items such as the above, it is difficult to identify any clear-cut instances of significant decline in morality or, even more broadly, in overall standards of living, at least on a global level (although there are problems at certain state and national levels).
 Recently the eminent Harvard social scientist Steven Pinker analyzed this phenomenon in detail in his books The Better Angels of Our Nature: Why Violence Has Declined and Enlightenment Now [Pinker2011b; Pinker2018].
 He cited hundreds of examples where the popular perception of pervasive decline is not only wrong, but perversely in error.
 Here are some of the latest statistics, taken both from Pinker's two books and numerous other sources:

 With regards to worldwide living conditions, Matt Ridley asks us to imagine a better-off-than-average family somewhere in Western Europe or Eastern North America in 1800 [Ridley2010, pg.
 13]: